NovasomIndustries/CodeBlocks/README.md

 Summary:
 ========

-This directory contains the source code for applications and modules-Boot for NOVAsom boards, mainly used in the NOVAsom_SDK 1.0.4 Novasom Industries project
+This directory contains the source code for applications and modules for NOVAsom boards, mainly used in the NOVAsom_SDK 1.0.4 Novasom Industries project

 ## Prerequisities